 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

 Fresh Tip: Nothing is more rewarding than growing your own produce.
-Try growing bell peppers and jalapeño peppers in your garden next summer and make a batch of this Dutch oven chili with your very own harvest.
+Try growing bell peppers and jalapeño peppers in your garden next summer and make a batch of this Dutch oven beef chili with your very own harvest.

 Step by Step Instructions